team-perfect-deliverables/charlie/README.md

 4. Do not send requests after you stay.
 5. Wait for Dealer to compute the outcome, even if you know it before hand.
 6. Don't subvert the system, e.g., look at the hole card before Dealer reveals it.

-For instance, IGerty should not make plays before or after its turn.

-That is, it must
-handle its exception, etc. since otherwise it may crash the client.
-Gerty is also supposed to play like a human.
-For instance, it must take its time making a decision.
-Otherwise, things will happen too fast and we won't be able to see or know what it really did or why.
+7. Play like a person, namely, add delay to decisions, otherwise, things will happen too fast and we won't be able to see or know what it really did or why.
+8. Don't place negative bets, it will just confuse Dealer.
+9. Don't exit, e.g., invoke _System.exit_.
+10. Don't try to initiate contact with Dealer directly.
+Use *Courier* which has already established the connection to Dealer to send requests.

-Here are the steps to starting a game a bet:
+IGerty initiates a game by placing a bet.
+Here are the steps to starting:

 1. Send the clear message to the table.
 2. Get the wager from the table.
 If there isn't a wager, then use the money manager, _click_